barvins/models/README.md

-# TensorFlow Models

-Barvins fork of tensorflow models.
+# Barvins fork of TensorFlow Models

 Changes done to deeplab model:
 * Allow to train multiple classes per pixel, makes it suitable not only for segmentation but also for keypoint detection.
 * Custom random data augmentation: